zipJiang/zipJiang.github.io/index.markdown

 ## About me

-I'm a master student at Columbia University majoring in computer science, expected to graduate December 2020.
-Before that I got my bachelor's degree in computer science and Chinese language and literature (double major) from Peking University.
-I'm an NLP enthusiasts, with primary interest in building more controllable and human-like models for prediction/generation with effective supervision.
-I will be joining JHU CLSP as a PhD student starting from Fall 2021.
-Please find my full CV [here](https://drive.google.com/file/d/16AaT_9PiCCd9W6bMD_eIzf_E6iCSI202/view?usp=drivesdk).
+I'm a first year PhD student at JHU-CLSP adviced by Prof. [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/).
+Before that I got my bachelor's degree in computer science and Chinese language and literature (double major) from Peking University and my master's degree in computer science at Columbia University.
+I'm an NLP enthusiasts, with primary interest in building more calibrated NLP models and utilizing model uncertainty estimation.

 ## Research Experience